edvinolo/CIS-Floquet/README.md

     cd ..

-  -Set use_fortran = f in input file
+  -Set use_fortran = t in input file